-In addition to the Organizational Assessment, the district's members committed significant time and effort to develop the organization's plan.
+In addition to the Organizational Assessment, the department members committed significant time and effort to develop the department's plan.
 Success will depend on buy-in from the whole organization and follow-through to achieve outcomes consistent with the established mission, vision, and values.